ccammack/ccammack.com/content/posts/jail-dovecot-on-freebsd/index.md

-Dovecot also supports the [Maildir++](https://doc.dovecot.org/admin_manual/mailbox_formats/maildir/#directory-structure) directory layout, which is a better option for storage.
+Dovecot also supports the [Maildir++](https://doc.dovecot.org/admin_manual/mailbox_formats/maildir/#directory-structure) directory layout, which is a much better option for storage.
 Set `mail_location = maildir:~/Maildir` in the `10-mail.conf` file
 to store email in a per-user `~/Maildir` directory.